Ichinoseki Omiyage (Souvenirs)

 sugar, flour, ground sesame, egg, glucose, sesame paste, margarine, soy sauce, leavening agent

-3)Nanbu Senbei (南部せんべい) Sasaki Seika: Traditional rice crackers.
-There are three types to choose from: peanut, sesame and soy sauce.
+3)Nanbu Senbei (南部せんべい) Sasaki Seika: These traditional rice crackers come in three varieties: peanut, sesame, and soy sauce.

 ● peanut: flour, peanut, starch, sugar, reduced starch syrup, salt